makyo/writing/work/the-fool/the-fool.md

 "Congratulations," the porcupine says, smiling, and I realize she doesn't need to say anymore.
 I realize *that's* what I needed from my mom.
 I realize that's probably why my mom sent me here.
 I realize that there's probably more to my mom than I gave her credit for.

-I realize I've stopped thinking of this --- the tarot card reading --- as something mystical and continue, "The third card, then."
+I realize I've stopped thinking of this --- the tarot card reading --- as something mystical.

+I speak up, "The third card, then."

 The porcupine nods.

 "It feels impenetrable to me."

 She laughs and shakes her head.
 "It's not a book.
-You're not writing a report on it.
-You're picking up on meanings, but you don't have to do it right away or all the time.
+You're not writing a report on its deeper meanings.
+You're picking up on some of those meanings, but you don't have to do it right away or all the time.
 Or at all, for that matter."
 Still grinning, guides my gaze back down to the card with her own, porcupine and cougar looming over the table.
 "Just tell me what you see."

 Abashed, I return her smile as best I can.
 "Alright.
 It's a...well, I want to say a woman and a child being ferried across a lake or something, but the boat they're in has six swords in it.
 They're upright, like they've been stabbed through the bottom of the boat."